betterscientificsoftware/python-for-hpc/contributing.md

 The file should be in markdown format and named with the same YYYY-MM-DD-<ARTICLE_NAME> format.

 Modify the front matter (at the top between the ---).
 We can help with this as required.
 Note that by default author_profile is set to True.
-We can (add an author profile for you)[#author-profiles], with optional picture.
+We can [add an author profile for you](#author-profiles), with optional picture.
 Otherwise "author_profile: False" can be added to the front matter.
 Tags can be anything and will help with searches.
 The excerpt field should also help google to directly find your article in searches.

 ### Author Profiles

 If would like an author profile, please provide details as in the following example (you can email me the photo if you want one - shudson@anl.gov).
 All but name is optional.
 We can also add fields (eg. twitter).
 Note, this goes into _data/authors.yml.

-  name             : "Joe Blogs" avatar           : "images/my_photo.jpg"
+  name             : "Joe Blogs"
+  avatar           : "images/my_photo.jpg"
-  bio              : "Software Developer at Argonne" location         : "Illinois, USA" email            : "whatever@anl.gov"
+  bio              : "Software Developer at Argonne"
+  location         : "Illinois, USA"
+  email            : "whatever@gmail.com"
   github           : "myusername"
   linkedin         : stephen-hudson-787844145